Good Hotel Guide Review

 all ages welcomed (under-5s free).

-allowed in Sportsmen’s Lodges.
+allowed in Sportsmen’s Lodges and bar.

 Amex, MC, Visa.

 per room B&B £165–£215.
 Fixed-price 3-course dinner £47.50, 6-course tasting menu £65.

 - Sunday Post: The top places to stay for fishing in Scotland